About Us

 Meet MentorAbility Canada

-MentorAbility facilitates unique, short-term (from 1 hour to 1 day) mentoring opportunities between employers and job seekers experiencing disability.
+MentorAbility facilitates unique, short-term (from 1 hour to 1 day) mentoring opportunities between employers and job seekers who experience disability.
 The initiative is built on a supported employment foundation that promotes the recruitment, employment, and retention for persons experiencing disability.
-It provides opportunities and celebrates in-person and virtual mentoring experiences, networking and learning events, social media campaigns, as well as research activities.
+It provides opportunities for and celebrates in-person and virtual mentoring experiences, networking and learning events, social media campaigns, as well as research activities.

-A graphic constaining an icon of a coffee cup with the MentorAbility logo inside.
-The text beside it reads: "The Power of Presence: How MentorAbility Began.
+A graphic containing an icon of a coffee cup with the MentorAbility logo inside.
+The accompanying text reads: "The Power of Presence: How MentorAbility Began.
 MentorAbility started with the simple concept of the power of conversation and connection."
 Logos for CASE and the Government of Canada appear beneath the text.

-The founding idea was to create opportunities for conversation, connection, and collaboration between mentors, mentees, and employment professionals.
-Since its inception in 2019, MentorAbility Canada has evolved on a national scale to address the ongoing barriers faced by persons experiencing disability when entering the labour market or accessing career advancement opportunities.
+The founding idea behind MentorAbility was to create opportunities for conversation, connection, and collaboration between mentors, mentees, and employment professionals.
+Since its inception in 2019, the initiative has evolved on a national scale to address the ongoing barriers faced by persons experiencing disability when entering the labour market or accessing career advancement opportunities.

 MentorAbility is a national network of employers, mentors, mentees, and service providers who believe that short-term mentorships: